YahooArchive/mendel/packages/mendel-core/Readme.md

 ### Request Cycle: Variation resolution

-When the user first visits the application, MendelTrees use a variation array to resolve the application code:
+When the user first visits the application, Mendel Core use a variation array to resolve the application code:

 ```
                          +--------------------+